Yan-Oliveira/doc-fao/content/automated-faq-ticket-creator/admin/processes-automation/dynamic-fields.rst

 To edit field values of a dynamic field:

-1. Go to the *Dynamic Field* module of the administrator interface.
+1. Go to the *Dynamic Fields* module of the administrator interface.
 2. Choose the dynamic field you like to change the values for.
-3. Add a new value in the *Fields Settings* widget.
+3. Add a new value in the *Field Settings* widget.
 4. Click on the *Save* or *Save and finish* button to save the dynamic field.

-For example copy the customer username, the first name and last name of the customer user to the field.
+For example copy the login name, first name and last name of the customer user to the field.

 .. figure:: images/dynamic-field-edit-value.png
    :alt: Edit Dynamic Field Value